-This chocolate sour cream pound cake is moist, chocolaty, and easy to make.
-It's topped with a silky smooth chocolate ganache that makes this cake irresistible.
+This chocolate sour cream pound cake is moist, and chocolaty, and is topped with a silky smooth chocolate ganache.

 Jump to: